jzillmann/pdf-to-markdown/examples/Adventures-Of-Sherlock-Holmes.md

 “We’ll call a cab and go together.
 We shall just be in time to have a little breakfast with him.
 Do you feel equal to it?”
 “Yes; I shall not feel easy until I have told my story.”

-### ADVENTURE IX.
-THE ADVENTURE OF THE ENGINEER’S THUMB 136

 “Then my servant will call a cab, and I shall be with you in an instant.”
 I rushed upstairs, explained the matter shortly to my wife, and in five minutes was inside